msgpack-rpc/msgpack-rpc/spec.md

 ### msgid

-The 32-bit unsigned integer number.
-This corresponds to the request message.
+A 32-bit unsigned integer number.
+This corresponds to the value used in the request message.

 ### error